-- Acquisition time shown does not include time to transmit real-time data, which is dependent on baud rate and number of characters being transmitted (defined by #iiOutputFormat=, #iiOutputSal=, #iiOutputSV=, #iiOutputDensity, and #iiOutputDepth). - Time stored and output with the data is the time at the start of the sample, after a small amount of time for the MicroCAT to wake up and prepare to sample.
+- The pump runs for 1.0 second before each sample measurement. - Acquisition time shown does not include time to transmit real-time data, which is dependent on baud rate and number of characters being transmitted (defined by #iiOutputFormat=, #iiOutputSal=, #iiOutputSV=, #iiOutputDensity, and #iOutputDepth=). - Time stored and output with data is the time at the start of the sample, after a small amount of time for the MicroCAT to wake up, run the pump, and prepare to sample.
 For example, if the MicroCAT is programmed to wake up and sample at 12:00:00, the stored time will indicate 12:00:01 or 12:00:02.

 Sample timing is dependent on several factors, including sampling mode and whether the MicroCAT has an optional pressure sensor.
+The pump runs for 1.0 second while the Wein bridge is stabilizing before each measurement.